pavedroad-io/blueprints/microservices/ga/datamgr/cheatsheet.md

 CTRL-D to exit

 # Delete the debug container
-$ kubectl delete po busybox
+$ kubectl delete pod busybox
 pod "busybox" deleted

 # Using dnsutils, get support for dig